 If you are over 50 and you are a job seeker, you may have faced one of the most frustrating aspects of looking for work: being told that you are overqualified for the position.
 Recruiters and Employers use this ploy as a common excuse to overlook mature applicants in favour of their younger counterparts.

-1] Target your CV or Résumé and interview responses to the specifics of the position and the Company.
+1. Target Your CV to the Specifics of the Position and the Company

 - To present yourself as the ideal “Best Fit” Candidate, you will need to target your skill sets (both in writing and verbally) to match as closely as possible with the skills and achievements required in the Job Specification.

-- In addition to aligning your skills and achievements with the Job Specification, research the Company to determine their direction, their culture, the mission statement and overall goals.
+- In addition to aligning your skills and achievements with the Job Specification, research the Company to determine its direction, culture, mission statement and overall goals.
 Ask yourself, “Why am I uniquely qualified to add value to this particular position?
 How will my personal strengths and qualifications match the goals of the manager, the department, and the organization as a whole?”

 - Your research will form the basis for how you will direct each of your verbal responses during a job interview.

-2] Be aware of the potential red flag so that it doesn’t catch you by surprise.
+2. Be aware of the potential red flag

 - If threatened, be prepared to explain that your intention is to act in support of your future boss and co-workers.
 You also want to indicate that you are willing to take direction.
 Consider saying something like, “My work gives me great satisfaction.
 I’m certain that working in a firm such as this will afford me many exciting challenges and opportunities for growth.
-Each company is different and I look forward to learning new ways of doing my job and becoming a contributing member of your team.
+Each company is different and I look forward to developing ways of performing my job and contributing to your team.”

 Show how your years of experience will provide a substantial and real advantage.
 “I am looking for a position where my skills and background can contribute to the bottom line.
 Because of my years of experience, I’m sure I can hit the ground running and make a real difference in support of your goals.”